Sports Physicals for Kids

 What is a sports physical?

 A sports physical, or ‘preparticipation physical examination,’ is a special kind of medical checkup typically done before any type of organized activity.
 It’s important to realize that they’re useful for more than just organized sports like track & field or baseball.
 Is your child training for a long hike?
 Into BMX?
 How about scouts?
 Has your child starting to take a new interest in physical activity for health reasons?
-These are all great times to think about sports physicals for your child.
+These are all great times to think about sports physicals for your kid.

 We do not bill insurance for sports physicals at PCCUC

 |History & exam||65||N/A|

 * May be advised depending on family or personal medical history

 Pacific Crest Children’s Urgent Care is the place to get sports physicals for your kid on a walk-in or appointment basis Here are a few helpful notes on what to expect when you come to see us.

 What do we ask about during a sports physical for your child?

 - Chronic or significant health history

 - History of sports injuries